 My Carbon Monoxide Alarm Is Beeping.
 What Should I Do?

-When you hear your carbon monoxide alarm beeping, the first thing you should do is pay attention to the exact nature of the sound.
+It is important not to merely dismiss it when you hear your carbon monoxide alarm beeping.
+The first thing you should do is pay attention to the exact nature of the sound.
 Different patterns of beeps or chirps mean different things, though all signal that you must take some action.

 Learn what the different sounds mean and then educate your whole household.
 You could save a life.